shapkarin/shapkarin.me/public/api/articles/cluster.md

 ---
+title: >-
-title: "Unlocking Node.js Performance: Harnessing Multi-Core Power with the cluster Module"
+  Unlocking Node.js Performance: Harnessing Multi-Core Power with the cluster Module
+description: >-
-description: "Learn how to effectively utilize all CPU cores in your Node.js applications using the built-in cluster module, improve performance and resilience, and understand when this approach is preferable to other scaling solutions."
+  Learn how to effectively utilize all CPU cores in your Node.js applications using the built-in cluster module, improve performance and resilience, and understand when this approach is preferable to other scaling solutions.
 order: 6
 ---